OpenEnergyPlatform/open-MaStR/docs/getting_started.md

 db.download(method='API')
 ```

 The default settings will save retrieved data into the sqlite database.
-The function can be used to mirror the open-MaStR database regularly without needing to download the provided dumps daily.
+The function can be used to mirror the open-MaStR database using the SOAP API.
+Note that the data provided by the bulk download and the SOAP API is similar, but not exactly the same.

 ## Accessing the database